 Every recipe I found making ginger ale instructed you to strain the final product.

 NO WAY!
 This stuff is so good for you, so drink up!
-Oh, and when there is some of your ginger solution lying thickly on the bottom, try this.

 And now you’ve got a second glass.
 Low in calories and refreshing.

 Once again.
 Here is a link to Christopher Ranch Organic Chopped Ginger.
 Although, you can probably find this in a local supermarket.
 It’s just better tasting ginger without the hassle of peeling your own.

 And one more time: ginger is an anti-inflammatory (reduces arthritis pains), fights off pathogens, great for colds and flu, relieves nausea and indigestion, will relieve a gas attack (flatulence) and diarrhea, has been used traditionally to treat respiratory disorders (such as asthma), prevents cancer, and boosts heart health.
 There are more, especially from the traditional uses, but this is such a great herb, putting a bit in your soda pop before adding either of the other two recipes above (cardiovascular or immune system) is a pretty smart idea.

 I put a bag of strawberries into my Nutribullet, added some erythritol and stevia, let her rip, and made soda pop out of that.

 I was not impressed.
 Added to lemonade, the strawberry syrup was perfect, but didn’t do anything in the carbonated water.